Tom Brokaw cancels commencement speech amid allegations

 The 78-year-old Brokaw has denied the allegations.

-McMahon is also a university donor and previously served on the Catholic school's board of trustees.
+McMahon is a school donor and previously served on the Catholic university's governing board.